alex20465/docker-openssh-staticserve/README.md

-# docker-openssh-staticserve
+# Docker Staticserve

-Docker service to serve and deploy static assets such as HTML files.
+Minimalistic static serve docker compose file with the goal to deploy through CI.

+> Warning: The CI staticserve-deploy process ignores the .known-hosts fingerprints, don't use it for extreme sensitive data.

-## Server installation
+## Setup

 ```
 $ docker-compose up -d
 ```

-## Setup server
+## Configuration

 Under `config/openssh` the openssh-server has generated the ssh-server configurations, to access to the openssh server add your public-key under `config/openssh/.ssh/authorized_keys`.

 NGINX serves all the `pages/`.

-## Setup deployment
+## Deployment

 Use the IMAGE `staticserve-deploy` image (`alex20465/staticserve-deploy`) which provides preconfigured SCP and private-key setup via Environment Variables.